Facebook Events Scraper — Past the 8-Event Limit avatar

 Speed (typical 50-event organizer)~30 seconds~minutes~minutes

-This actor is built for deep extraction.
-If you need keyword/city event search, use one of the search-based actors and pipe their resulting organizer URLs back into this one — they're complementary, not competitors.
+This actor is built for deep extraction, with city discovery as an entry point into it.
+If you need keyword search, use one of the search-based actors and pipe their resulting organizer URLs back into this one — they're complementary, not competitors.

 • Event aggregators and discovery platforms — bulk-import an entire region's events from a list of venues, brands, or groups.